 Commercial auto insurance only covers business-owned vehicles, but sometimes employees drive their personal vehicles for business errands.
 For example, a vending machine operator might drive their own car to check on their machines.

-Hired and non-owned auto insurance provides liability coverage for employees at electronics stores, smoke shops, and other retail stores who get into an accident while driving their personal vehicle to conduct company business.
+Hired and non-owned auto insurance (HNOA) provides liability coverage for employees who get into an accident while driving their own car or truck to conduct company business.
 It also covers leased and rented vehicles.

 Commercial auto insurance is a must-have for stores that own a delivery truck or van, but it doesn't cover risks beyond those related to your vehicle.
 Other recommended insurance policies for retailers include: